 Thus in order to know who we are and who we should love we need to know who we are beneath these physical bodies.
 And it is this very fact that so many of us will need to "find myself."
 If we were these physical bodies why would we need to "find myself?"

 Yes, inside ourselves we know we are deeper than these temporary physical bodies.
 We are in fact spirit-persons.
 We are of the spiritual realm.
-And our form - our identity - is spiritual not physical.
+And our form - our identity - is spiritual, not physical.

-God's Holy Name is non-different from God Himself.
 In the physical world, there is duality - we are not these bodies, we are not our names, we are not our hands or our feet.

 But in the spiritual realm - a reference to God is nondifferent from God Himself.
 God's Hands are nondifferent from God.
 God's Names are nondifferent from God.
 They are all part of God and are thus maintain His spiritual potency.